dfmonaco/datatables_server/README.md

 it will perform all the required processing (i.e. when paging, sorting, filtering etc), and then return the data in the format required by DataTables.

+**Currently only works for DataTables v1.9, support for v1.10 will be available in next version.**
 ## Installation

 Add this line to your application's Gemfile: